byschii/nonoiseplease/VARIE.md

 - explore test of extention
 - import bookmarks
 - test proxies
+- remove 'extension token' from ui and schema

 ## NICE TO HAVE
 - in extention, when showing results, put link to internal page management